About the Journal

 History

-Established in 2008 as an initiative of the African Real Estate Society and the Royal Institution of Chartered Surveyors (RICS), JARER published its first volume in January 2008.
-In 2012, the journal was transferred to the Department of Construction Economics and Management at Wits University, with Professor Sam Azasu serving as Editor-in-Chief.
-A subsequent issue was released in 2014.
+The JARER was established in 2008 as an initiative of the African Real Estate Society (AfRES) and the Royal Institution of Chartered Surveyors (RICS), with its first volume published in January of that year.

 -